These keto cream cheese pancakes are so good! Eating them is like eating cheesecake in pancake form 😍. They're so rich and creamy.

-These delicious keto cream cheese pancakes are made with just four ingredients.
+These delicious keto pancakes are made with just five ingredients.
 They are REALLY good!
 In fact, I think they are better than traditional pancakes.
 They have this wonderfully delicate cheesecake-like texture that I really like.

-You'll only need four simple ingredients to make these keto cream cheese pancakes.
+You'll only need five simple ingredients to make these keto cream cheese pancakes.
 You probably have them at home right now!
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 Eggs: I use large eggs in most of my recipes, this one included.

-Next, whisk the eggs, the cream cheese, and the vanilla extract until very smooth.
+Next, you whisk the eggs, cream cheese, vanilla, and stevia until very smooth.
 This will take some time, so try to be patient!

 So you could either use two mini frying pans (see product link in the recipe card below) and cook one pancake at a time in each.
-Or do like I do and use a special pancake pan.
+Or do like I do and use a special pan.

 Whatever pan you use, make sure it's a nonstick pan.

-The pancakes are delicious with no toppings.
-But obviously you can top them with butter, maple syrup or honey (if you don’t mind the carbs), or a low-carb syrup.
+These pancakes are delicious with no toppings.
+But obviously, you can top them with butter (as shown in the photos) or sugar-free syrup.

-Yes.
-Once completely cool, you can keep these pancakes in the fridge for 2-3 days, in a sealed container, separated by wax paper squares.
+Once completely cool, you can keep these pancakes in the fridge for 3-4 days, in a sealed container, separated by wax paper squares.

 You can also successfully freeze them.
-Separate them with wax paper strips and place them in a freezer bag.
+Separate them with wax paper squares and place them in a freezer bag.